 Since we were already in Wangfujing, we just walked around the area.
 If you want to go shopping in Beijing, go to Wangfujing!
 It’s an area with a lot of malls and they carry a lot of brands, from small fashion brands to luxury brands.
 It’s like Beijing’s own Times Square.

-We took a little detour to the Wangfujing Food Market to try the local Chinese delicacies.
+We took a little detour to the Wangfujing Food Market to try local Chinese delicacies.
 If you’re the adventurous type, you will definitely love it here.
-We just ate food which we were familiar with because we don’t like yucky looking food. lol I mean why would I eat insects?
+We just ate food which we were familiar with because we don’t like to eat insects. lol

 We started our second day in Beijing with a visit to the Palace Museum.
 It is widely known as the Forbidden City and it used to be the home of Chinese emperors for a very long time.